 - Leave a little room at the top for the popsicles to expand as they freeze.

-- Cover the tops of the molds or cups with a piece of foil and insert the popsicle stick.
-This will help keep it centered.
+- Cover the tops of the popsicle molds or cups with a piece of foil and insert the popsicle stick if the popsicle mold doesn’t have a lid that the sticks thread through.
+This will help keep the popsicle sticks centered.

 - Freeze for at least 3 hours, or overnight.

 - Dip the molds into warm water to help them release better.